JhoselinRam/scigrapher/README.md

 ___

+## ID:

+This method lets you get or set the id string of the dataset.

+*Method:*

+    id()
+    id(option)
+    id(option, callback)

+*Where:*

+* `option`: is a string representing the `id` of the dataset.
+* `callback` is a function that is run after the `id` is set but before the next render, this callback accept two optional arguments that represents the dataset object from which the method is called upon and the graph object that is bound to, in that order.

+> Note: The `id` is used to identify the dataset, so the string must be unique among other datasets.

+By default, the `id` is generated automatically to guarantee its uniqueness, so in the majority of cases it is best to leave it as it is.

+*Returns:*

+* A string representing the `id` of the dataset.
+* A reference to the dataset object from which the method is called upon.

+___

+## Index:

+This method lets you get or set the index of the dataset.

+The index is used to determine the order in which the datasets will be drawn.
+The dataset with the lower index value will be drawn first and appear to be behind the other datasets.

+*Method:*

+    index()
+    index(option)
+    index(option, callback)

+*Where:*

+* `option`: is a number representing the `index` value of the dataset.
+* `callback` is a function that is run after the `id` is set but before the next render, this callback accept two optional arguments that represents the dataset object from which the method is called upon and the graph object that is bound to, in that order.

+> Note: The draw order of datasets with the same `index` value will be indeterminate.

+*Returns:*

+* A number that represents the `index` of the dataset.
+* A reference to the dataset object from which the method is called upon.

+___

 ## Line Data

 The data in the `linechart` is composed of two arrays of numbers with equal length.
 Each pair of numbers that share the same index in the arrays represent the `[x, y]` coordinates of one data point.